imagej/imagej.github.io/_pages/plugins/fijiyama.md

 3\.
 In this list, activate **ImageJ-ITK** by checking the corresponding checkboxes.

-and add the **Fijiyama** repository (by clicking on the button **Add update site**, and filling the fields : name = "Fijiyama", site = https://sites.imagej.net/Fijiyama), then check the associated checkbox.
+and add the **Fijiyama** repository (by clicking on the button **Add update site**, and filling the fields : name = "/plugins/fijiyama", site = https://sites.imagej.net/Fijiyama), then check the associated checkbox.

 4\.
 Restart Fiji: a new **Fijiyama** entry should be available in the menu Plugins &gt; Registration.
 If not, go back to the Update Manager, and check that the repositories **ImageJ-ITK**, and **Fijiyama** are correctly selected.